ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 8. **'Please input cluster_name :'**.
 Please give name to your cluster then hit enter

-9. You'll be asked for **'Do you want to re-generate keypair?'**.
+9. **'Do you want to re-generate keypair?'**.
 Please type "yes" then hit enter (Next time you recreate cluster, keypair will still avaible, you can type "no")

 10. **'Enter passphrase (empty for no passphrase):'**.
 You can leave it empty or adding passphrase then hit enter